-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target 30.0 21.0 21.0 40.0 40.0 45.0 45.0 60.0 Result 74.0 57.0 97.0 87.0 66.0 80.0 Oct 31, 2022 Oct 31, 2023 Status Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Exceeded Pending Pending
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target 21 21 40 40 45 45 60 60 Result 57 97 87 66 80 45 Oct 31, 2023 Oct 31, 2024 Status Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Exceeded Target Met Pending Pending

 The Environmental and Health Outcome Tracking Network covers over 185 million people, which made up about 57% of the population in the U.S. in 2021.
 The Tracking Network serves as a source of information on environmental hazards and exposures, population data, and health outcomes.
 CDC exceeded expectations for the number of data-driven actions to improve public health using the Tracking Network which is in keeping with previous years.
 CDC is refining how public health actions are captured and anticipates that the total number of actions may be reduced or remain flat.
 Performance for this measure is dependent on Environmental Health Tracking recipients reporting on the actions they undertake which may vary from year to year.
-FY 2023 targets are increased slightly over previous year targets as a result.
-From FY 2005 to FY 2021, state and local public health officials have used the Tracking Network to implement over 820 data-driven public health actions to save lives and prevent adverse health effects that are due to environmental exposures.
+FY 2024 targets remain level with FY 2023 but are increased slightly over previous year targets as a result.
+From FY 2005 to FY 2022, state and local public health officials have used the Tracking Network to implement over 850 data-driven public health actions to save lives and prevent adverse health effects that are due to environmental exposures.

-For example, in 2021 over 80 public health actions were reported, with COVID, heat stress illness, climate change, and air quality as the most common environmental health topics addressed.
-Policies included requiring city agencies to use organic pest control measures in parks and requiring a licensure program for radon professionals to ensure they consistently and correctly measure home radon levels.
-Programs or interventions described by Tracking recipients included hosting free COVID testing events in areas identified as high-risk based on sewer shed surveillance data and ensuring that K-12 public school locations with the highest lead exposure risk for receive prioritized testing of lead in drinking water.
+For example, in 2022 45 public health actions were reported, with COVID, heat stress illness, environmental justice, radon, and lead poisoning as the most common environmental health topics addressed.
+Policies included developing county Strategic Plan for Equity and Social Justice based on Tracking's Environmental Health disparities map, and a clean air standard to reduce vehicle emissions and expand the market for electric vehicles.
+Programs or interventions described by Tracking recipients included developing air quality measurements, identifying counties at high-risk of childhood lead poisoning and testing their drinking water, and providing guidelines and recommendations for establishing cooling centers in at-risk communities.
 The Tracking Network also serves as a source of information for health professionals, elected officials, researchers, parents, and the public on environmental hazards and exposures, population data, and health outcomes.